The ability to fly on both natural gas and kerosene might be a key to global mobility

 Prospects for abundant and inexpensive natural gas have aircraft manufacturers reassessing the options for future fuels, particularly for the military where both energy security and affordability could trump any desire to reduce emissions by moving away from fossil fuels.
 The technology of hydraulic fracturing, or fracking, has unlocked the potential to tap immense reserves of natural gas trapped in shale formations in North America, China and elsewhere.
 While the fracking process is ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Boeing Studies LNG/Jet Dual-Fuel Transport".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Boeing Studies LNG/Jet Dual-Fuel Transport".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.